Professor, Political Science

 For here we are not afraid to follow truth wherever it may lead."
 Thomas Jefferson

 Rick Kilroy came to Coastal Carolina University in 2014, after teaching for National Defense University and in the Army’s Special Warfare Center and School at Ft.
 Bragg, N.C.
 He had previously taught full-time at East Carolina University, Virginia Military Institute, and National Defense University.
 Before full-time teaching, he spent 23 years on active duty military service as an Army Intelligence Officer and Latin America Foreign Area Officer.
 He also taught Information Operations and Latin America Regional Studies at the Joint Forces Staff College.
 He has lived overseas in Germany, Panama, and Mexico.
-He was recently selected as a non-resident fellow in the Center for the United States and Mexico, part of the Baker Institute for Public Policy at Rice University in Houston, Texas.
+He is a non-resident fellow in the Center for the United States and Mexico, part of the Baker Institute for Public Policy at Rice University in Houston, Texas.

 Ph.D., in Foreign Affairs, University of Virginia

 B.S., in Political Science, Santa Clara University

 Three of his four daughters have also pursued careers in Education, Intelligence, and the Military: one is a Middle School Gifted and Talented teacher in Greenville, NC; another is a Public Affairs Seaman in the U.S. Coast Guard stationed at Portsmouth, VA., and the third is currently working for the U.S. State Department at the US Embassy in Cairo, Egypt.
 (In June 2022, Dr. Kilroy and his wife and daughted visited her.)